Garnet Hertz - http://conceptlab.com

-[Critical Frameworks course at Art Center MDP] I am teaching a course titled "Critical Frameworks" at Art Center in the MDP Program during Fall 2013.
-The course material will be an introduction to Science, Technology and Society (STS) for designers.
+[Critical Frameworks course at Art Center MDP] I taught a course titled "Critical Frameworks" at Art Center in the MDP Program during Fall 2013.
+The course material was an introduction to Science, Technology and Society (STS) for designers.
 Readings include Sengers, Weiser, Bell & Dourish, Agre, S Wilson, Friedman & Nissenbaum, DiSalvo, Dunne & Raby, Bardzell & Bardzell, Gaver & Martin, The Mentor, Ratto, Chalmers & MacColl, Garcia & Lovink, and Mainwaring.

 [Canadian Mobile & Social Media Conference]

 I spoke at MoSo 2013 - the Canadian Mobile & Social Media Conference on Thursday June 13th 2013 in a talk titled "Inversive Innovations: A Four Step Process in Creative Design".
 I also hosted an electronics workshop on June 15th.

 [Fabrication critique: Montreal] I hosted a Critical Making book writing, editing and printing workshop in Montreal on May 26th 2013 as a part of the Sight + Sound 2013 Festival.